-Jobs in the UK (United Kingdom) require more than the UK work permit and just the obvious the UK cover letter and UK CV writing and translation - it requires careful preparation.
+Jobs in the UK (United Kingdom) require more than the UK work permit and just the obvious the UK CV with the UK cover letter writing and translation - it requires careful preparation.
 You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the job search in the UK.

 Do not take too lightly the influence the UK work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to the UK are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 You must exercise a high degree of security awareness due to security situation and ongoing political tensions.

 In recent years, the UK authorities have carried out many operations and arrests as a result of investigations into terrorist networks.

 Monitor local security alerts, news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.